What is carcinoma in situ of the oral cavity?

 The histopathology of oral leukoplakia is not always diagnostic.
 Epithelial changes range from atrophy (thinned) to hyperplasia (thickened) and it may show hyperkeratosis.
 Dysplasia (atypical changes) may be mild, moderate, severe, carcinoma in situ or invasive carcinoma.
 The pathology report must comment on the absence or presence of dysplasia, and the severity.

-It is not known if early active treatment of in situ squamous cell carcinoma prevents the development of invasive squamous cell carcinoma.
+It is not known if early active treatment of oral squamous cell carcinoma in situ prevents the development of invasive squamous cell carcinoma.
 There is a high recurrence rate after treatment.

 Lifelong follow-up is recommended whether or not the disorder has been treated:

-Oral mucosal examination must include the floor of mouth and sides of tongue using gauze to hold tip of the tongue and pull upwards and side to side.
-Most oral SCC develop in the sides and undersurface of the tongue, floor of mouth and back to the soft palate and tonsillar area.
+The oral mucosal examination must include the floor of mouth and sides of tongue using gauze to hold the tip of the tongue and pull upwards and side to side.
+Most oral SCC develops in the sides and undersurface of the tongue, the floor of the mouth and back to the soft palate and tonsillar area.